simonprev/solage/README.md

 - `render/4` Render the representation of a resource.
 It’s just a proxy for `view.render(data, query_config, conn)`
 - `included/4` With the QueryConfig, parse the data and call `data/4` on each resource.
 Takes all the rendered resources and put them in a list.

-## JsonapiKit.DataTransform
+## Solage.DataTransform

 The `DataTransform` module provides a quick and extensible way of encoding and decoding data keys.
 You could use it in a plug before using the params to replace "-" with "\_" on all keys.
 Or run it on the encoded data before sending the response.

-The decoder and encoder are set in the config `:jsonapi_kit, :decoder_formatter` and `:jsonapi_kit, :encoder_formatter`.
+The decoder and encoder are set in the config `:solage, :decoder_formatter` and `:solage, :encoder_formatter`.
-Check the `JsonapiKit.DataTransform.Transformer` behaviour to implement your own.
+Check the `Solage.DataTransform.Transformer` behaviour to implement your own.

 **Valid formatters:**